The Economist: Indexes

 Historically, the publication has also maintained a section of economic statistics, such as employment figures, economic growth, and interest rates.
 These statistical publications have been found to be seen as authoritative and decisive in British society.
 The Economist also publishes a variety of rankings seeking to position business schools and undergraduate universities among each other, respectively.
-In 2015, they published their first ranking of U.S. universities, focusing on comparable economical advantages.
+In 2015, they published their first ranking of U.S. universities, focusing on comparable economic advantages.
 Their data for the rankings is sourced from the U.S. Department of Education and is calculated as a function of median earnings through regression analysis.
 Among others, the most well-known data indexes the weekly publishes are: